pastly/blog3/hugo/content/wsss/conversion-to-scalability.md

 ```

 This is the stopping point for today.
 Next time we'll involve Rust in some way.
-I know how, but you don't.
 So stay tuned.
 This will become the most WS of all SS.

 The WSSS source code is on github: <https://github.com/pastly/wsss>.
 The version as of this post is branch [post01](https://github.com/pastly/wsss/tree/post01).